 What’s the deal?
 Mexico-sur-Seine.

-What to drink: A Hot Mexican (mezcal infused with tarragon, spicy Suze, Spanish Bitter and lemon).
+What should I drink?
+A Hot Mexican (mezcal infused with tarragon, spicy Suze, Spanish Bitter and lemon).

 Mezcal is slowly becoming the drink du jour in Paris – helped in no small part by La Mezcaleria, a clandestine bar hidden behind the kitchen of Hotel 1K’s Peruvian restaurant.
 Sneak your way inside and you’ll find a bright, buzzing space with a glass ceiling and Mexican-inspired décor.
 The drinks menu offers an assortment of heady mezcal shots, cocktails and snacks like homemade guacamole and chips.